ThomasAllenSilva/WordGame/README.md

 ![2022-09-27 22-42-22](https://user-images.githubusercontent.com/104914533/192670730-d194423c-09e3-4b00-9327-0d45753d8b44.gif)

 I used Unity CodeLess IAP to connect to my in game purchases items in play store console panel.
 The game has 500, 1000, 10000 and Remove Ads IAP.
-With the downloaded coins the player can buy other's backgrounds and select which one he wants to play.
+With the downloaded coins the player can buy other's backgrounds and select which one he wants to use.

 # Game Localization

 ![gif](https://user-images.githubusercontent.com/104914533/192674335-3f813bdf-32d7-476b-8af8-36566ec54bb9.gif)

-The has support for multiple languages, each language have a different game progress but only the Non-Consumable IAP ( Remove Ads ) keeps between any language
+The game has support for multiple languages, each language have a different game progress but only the Non-Consumable IAP ( Remove Ads ) keeps between any language.

 # Game Levels